-It’s once again time for the Australian Open!
-The much-loved sport, tennis, is at the height of its popularity these days.
-Expect to see more people hitting their local courts with their rackets and yellow tennis balls either to play competitively or encouraged by the competition to simply improve their skills.
+Each year we also see more people hitting their local courts with their rackets and yellow tennis balls either to play competitively or encouraged by the competition to simply improve their skills.

-Due to the nature of the sport, it’s also the season for elbow injuries which are so common among players that there’s one called ‘tennis elbow’.
+Due to the nature of the sport, it’s also the season for elbow injuries which are so common among tennis players that there’s one called ‘tennis elbow’.

 Simple Tennis Elbow Physiotherapy Treatments

 Overuse of the forearm muscles causes tennis elbow, usually by repetition.
 This means even non-tennis players can suffer from tennis elbow by performing any activity requiring constant strain on the same muscles.

 Other sports involving players who suffer these are badminton and squash but most patients get it from activities such as carpentry, wood chopping, even painting and other manual labour.

 It’s easily identified by pain below the outside edged portion of the elbow.
 The pain can become worse with strenuous movements and increased strain on the tendon or muscle.
 It often occurs among adults between the ages of 40-50 years old.

 Tennis elbow was wrongly believed to be caused by inflammation for some time.
 Doctors recommended injecting cortisone, an anti-inflammatory drug, which resulted in long-term adverse effects.

 Some would only give their patients advice which would lead to recovery when followed, but rarely do they reach near full recovery.